 BSc (Hons) Radiography (Diagnostic Imaging)

-The BSc (Hons) Radiography (Diagnostic Imaging) degree will provide you with the skills and knowledge to help diagnose illness by producing medical images. *This course is subject to validation, by the HCPC and SCoR.
+The BSc (Hons) Radiography (Diagnostic Imaging) degree will provide you with the skills and knowledge to help diagnose illness by producing medical images. *This course is accredited by the HCPC and subject to SCoR approval.

-Radiographers are at the forefront of healthcare.
-95% of the population will have interacted with a diagnostic radiographer who undertake medical imaging for diagnoses using specialised technical equipment such as x-ray, CT scanning, MRI scanning, Nuclear medicine and Ultrasound.
+An incredible 95% of people will interact with a diagnostic radiographer at some point in their lives.
+Diagnostic radiographers are highly skilled practitioners who carry out medical imaging for diagnoses using specialised technical equipment such as X-ray, CT scanning, MRI scanning, Nuclear medicine and Ultrasound.

 - Course title: